A call, chat or email comes in. Prospect asks, “Do you have…?” or “How much?”

 One more tip

-We sometimes get into a habit of slamming certain prospects after the call, chat or email exchange has ended.
+We sometimes get into a habit of slamming certain prospects or customers after the call, chat or email exchange has ended.
 They focused on cost when we wanted to talk about value and solutions…can you believe the nerve?
 We call them Lookie-Lous and “shoppers” — as if shopping is a bad thing.

 What’s really going on is they didn’t do what we wanted them to do.
 Again, gosh darn those humans and their ability to resist our charm and technique.